sigp/lighthouse/book/src/help_bn.md

           being referenced by validator client using the --proposer-node flag.
           This configuration is for enabling more secure setups.
       --purge-db
           If present, the chain database will be deleted.
+Requires manual confirmation.
+      --purge-db-auto
+          If present, the chain database will be deleted without confirmation.
           Use with caution.
       --reconstruct-historic-states
           After a checkpoint sync, reconstruct historic states in the database.
           This requires syncing all the way back to genesis.